hailenwashere/BSE-EmotionDetector-Portfolio/index.md

 print(X_train_prepared.shape)
 ```
-The model creation was rather straightforward from here.
-I used sklearn's SGD Classifier object (which fit a linear SVM by default) and reached an accuracy of 80%!
-This was rather impressive, since the data set I used was very uneven in distributiion of varying emotions.

 # First Milestone - Setting Up and Preprocessing
 The first milestone of my project was setting up the Raspberry Pi.
 After downloading the Raspberry Pi imager from the Raspberry Pi [website](https://www.raspberrypi.org/software/), I used a SD card reader to download Raspbian, the latest OS for Raspberry Pis, on the micro sd.
 With the OS and other necessary parts such as the HDMI cable and the heatsinks, I was able to boot up my Raspberry Pi.